amoffat/HeimdaLLM/docs/source/blog/posts/safe-sql-execution.rst

 🌄 The rewards
 **************

-While the stakes are high, so are the rewards.
+While the risks are high, so are the rewards.
 Tech workers spend a staggering number of design & development hours making complex, custom UIs & API endpoints that serve primarily as elaborate frontends to a database.
 These bespoke components often carry enormous complexity, both in their ever-changing dependencies, and in the management of